 Realizing that IPOs weren’t the answer, he started doing some research and discovered penny stocks and the website InvestorsHub.
 After major losses he slowly, and painfully, learned about the nature of penny stocks but was able to acquire enough knowledge and developed the proper mindset needed to have a winning strategy in trading.
 He soon was able to take his $6,000 original account to over $43,000.
 However, his recklessness led him to blow up his account in the summer of 2012 and left him with only $7,000 and considered quitting trading.

 After a 3 month hiatus to regather his thoughts, he came back with a stronger mindset.
 He studied hard and taught himself to control his emotions.
 He gave it one last shot with his remaining $7,000 in December of 2012 and has since found his stride and developed his winning strategy that has made him one of the most respected traders in the community.
-In March of 2014, after years of sneaking trades behind his boss’s back on the job and having his biggest profitable month ever, banking approximately $150,000 in February 2014 during the OTCBB marijuana hype, he decided that he had made enough profits from trading to retire from his day job and drop out of his Master’s Degree program at the tender age of 25.
+In March of 2014, after years of sneaking trades behind his boss’s back on the job and having his biggest profitable month ever, banking approximately $150,000 in February 2014 during the OTCBB marijuana hype, he decided that he had made enough profits from trading to retire from his day job and drop out of his Master’s Degree program while still in his 20s.

 Max’s main approach to trading is taking high percentage scalp setups for fast profits particularly at the opening bell.
 He popularized strategies such as the washout long, panic pop short, and the halt and resume washout long, of which he has lots of free content demonstrating these strategies at work via his YouTube channel.